 Now is the Son of Man glorified, and God [the Father] is glorified in Him.
 If God [the Father] is glorified in [the Son], [the Father] will also glorify [the Son] in Himself, and glorify Him at once.
 (John 13:31-32)

 Jesus, the Eternal Son and Second Person of the Divine Trinity, being in His very nature God of gods, did not consider that reality something to be protected or exploited or clung to.
 Instead, He humbled Himself, stepping down off His eternal throne, to become a man, and walk among His creatures.
 He got hungry.
 He got tired.
 He got dirty.
-He was abused and despised by other people (those He Himself had created, and for whom He came to die).
+He was abused and despised by other people (those He Himself had created, and for whom He had come to die).
 He humbled himself to the point of death, even death on a cross — a Roman instrument of torture, reserved for slaves and anarchists.
 Jesus came to earth on a mission.
-Not just to be one of us, but to die in place of us — to become the very curse that God justly placed upon humanity for our disobedience (Phil 2:5-8, paraphrased and amplified).
+Not just to be one of us, but to die in place of us — to become the very curse of death that is the wages for our disobedience and rebellion (Phil 2:5-8, paraphrased and amplified).

 And all that would be amazing enough, but Jesus did not only come to that first Maundy Thursday to complete the work God had set before Him, but He did so knowing that it would bring great glory to His Father, and to Himself as well.
 Exactly because He is God, He lovingly stepped down into our cesspool of a world, in order to rescue us from ourselves, draw us to Himself, take us with Him into death, and then rise again (with us still along for the ride) to eternal victory and glory.
 There was an exaltation awaiting Jesus that night which was beyond even being the Eternal Son, who is King over a world of those who rebel against Him, break His law and desecrate His cosmos.
 Jesus’ ultimate glory lay in becoming the exalted King over a renewed world full of redeemed worshippers … a King uncontested and with a name above any other conceivable name.
 (Phil 2:9-11, paraphrased and amplified)